Group G, Matchday 1, Match #16

 Specific Match Orders

-/ What if the team concedes an early goal?
+/ What if the team concedes a wave of sustained pressure or an early goal?

 MAIN SIMULATION 0'-25'